Conj43/CS4450-ParserProject/README.md

 grun deliverable3 program -gui < project_deliverable_3.py
 ```

-Alternatively, run the following command to and type sample input into the terminal followed by Ctrl+D on macOS and Ctril+Z on Windows followed by an enter.
+Alternatively, run the following command to and type sample input into the terminal followed by Ctrl+D on macOS and Ctrl+Z on Windows followed by an enter.
 This will allow you to run any input on the parser.
 ```console
 grun deliverable3 program -gui
 ```